Disco91/FitForecast/fitForecast/README.md

 At the start of this project I set out to build a website that could provide quick glance metrics to allow user to decide what sport was best to do on that day.
 I believe the design choices I made through using tools such as Figma to create an appealing layout and the simplicity of the metrics shown have achieved that goal.

 Instead of generating random weather data I would have considered implementing a real API call to return real world data based on any location.
 After researching I decided against this purely due to the limitations on amount of API calls that can be made and the possibility of being charged per call.
 An improvement could have been to implement a json format that would be compatible format with an API call so the dummy data could be easily switched out.
 For the scope of this project I decided not to pursue this idea.

-A login page and register page was attempted but I found the Django setup process and documentation around this very confusing as well as trying to implement a SQLite database there was already enough challenges to overcome with the current project and I decided to put this aside to focus on the core functionality.

 In summary I am proud of the product I produced, it functions well and with a bit more effort and time allowed I believe it could become a very useful tool to many people.
 I may well return to this one day to do just that.
 I feel alot more confident with developing websites and has boosted my skills within the Javascript environment.